coderBrie/aws-unicorn-lyft-app/README.md

 ![Image Alt](https://github.com/coderBrie/aws-unicorn-lyft-app/blob/cb69d6a461f18a68a0d1cd9cdbe47832a05c26ff/Web-App-Architecture-Diagram.jpg)

 ## How to use the app
-Furst
+First
 The app will let you create an account by entering your name and email address.

 Next
 The app will send you an authentication code to your email.

-On the app: Renter your email address and the authentication code from your email.
+On the app: Re-enter your email address and the authentication code from your email.

 Click verify to Verify your account